EPI in Dogs

 The first method is extraction via alcohol (Isopropyl Alcohol to be exact) which produces an enzyme that has a more natural and/or neutral odor.
 This is the go-to-grade used by reputable EPI dog enzymes, as this odor profile makes it the most palatable to dogs, cats and their owners.
 All of the products listed on our Enzyme Brand Comparison page are manufactured using alcohol as the preferred production method.

-The second method is extraction via acetone.
-While there is nothing inherently wrong with pancreatin manufactured this way, the end product does have a strong odor resembling what has been best described as something approaching cat-urine.
+The second method is extraction via acetone (paint thinner).
+Pancreatin manufactured this way ends with a product that has a strong odor resembling what has been best described as something approaching cat-urine.
 Such a product may be acceptable for tablet or capsule applications in human digestion supplements, but most dogs simply do not accept this odor once mixed into their food.

 Products that contain an acetone odor are not recommended, as these are generally not palatable to most dogs long-term.
 Such acetone-based products also have demonstrated quality concerns since the majority of these acetone-based enzymes originate from factories in China that have less stringent quality control standards versus U.S. and EU made pancreatic enzymes.